Reading Time: minutes

 With the use of a smart device, apps integrated with augmented reality combine the physical world seen through its camera with a digital overlay, which could contain information about what the camera sees.
 In real estate, it could display a property's details, and could also show the interested buyer more information about the location, which can save both the buyer and the real estate agent time and money.

 Virtual Reality Tour

-Virtual reality (VR) is currently the rage in video games, and the technology has also found its way to the real estate industry.
+Virtual reality (VR) is currently the rage in video games, and technology has also found its way to the real estate industry.
 A special tool is used to capture 360-degree panoramic images of a property, which are then stitched together to create a "virtual tour."
-This allows homebuyers to "walk through" a property to check it out as though they are actually inside it, clicking at certain spots on the images to view certain details up close.
+This allows homebuyers to "walk through" property to check it out as though they are actually inside it, clicking at certain spots on the images to view certain details up close.